Madrid–Levante high-speed rail network: Madrid–Cuenca–Motilla del Palancar–Valencia

+During the 2007 works, the fossil site of Lo Hueco, Fuentes (Cuenca), was discovered.

+More than 10 000 fossils have been collected, almost half of which belong to titanosaurs comprising more than twenty sets of partial skeletons in anatomical connection or with a low dispersion of their skeletal elements.

 Valencia–Castellón

 This segment was inaugurated on 22 January 2018 and is a part of the Mediterranean Corridor.
 With this extension to Castellón a new AVE service Madrid-Castellón was introduced which cut the journey time between the two cities by further 30 minutes to total 2 hours and 25 minutes.

 Four AVE trains per day are scheduled, two in each direction between Madrid and Castellón while this segment is also used by the Alvia service Gijón–Castellón.

 Valencia–Xàtiva

-Segment under construction.
-Planned for mixed use (goods and passengers).
+This segment is under construction and planned for mixed use (goods and passengers).
+The 52 km part between Torrent outside Valencia and Xàtiva, which is under construction since October 2002, was initially expected to be completed by end 2020 and it is designed for speeds up to 350 km/h.